 The usual minimum age for driving cars is 17.
 For anyone who is getting Disability Living Allowance at the higher rate (mobility component), the minimum age for driving is 16.

-Under the Disability Discrimination Act 1995, insurers can only charge disabled people higher premiums if the extra charge is based on factual or statistical data, or there are other relevant factors which indicate that a disabled person is a higher risk.
+Insurers can only charge people with disabilities higher premiums if the extra charge is based on factual or statistical data, or there are other relevant factors which suggest that a person with disabilities is a higher risk.

 Disabled Persons Transport Advisory Committee

-The Disabled Persons Transport Advisory Committee (DPTAC) was established as an independent body to advise Government on the transport needs of all disabled people across the UK.
-DPTAC also advises on the barriers faced by disabled people created by the design management and operation of buildings, streets and open space and how these might be overcome.
+The Disabled Persons Transport Advisory Committee (DPTAC) was established as an independent body to advise Government on the transport needs of all people with disabilities across the UK.
+DPTAC also advises on the barriers faced by people with disabilities created by the design management and operation of buildings, streets and open space and how these might be overcome.

 The Equality Commission for Northern Ireland is a good source of advice if you feel you may have been discriminated against by a service provider.